thehyve/transmart-core/transmart-data/updatedb/release-17.1-HYVE-5/README.md

 ### Add a date value category

 `to_date_data_type` migrates existing date observations that used to have numerical type (valtype_cd=`N`) to have its own date type (valtype_cd=`D`).

+### Increase the scale of numerical observations

+`increase_nval_num_scale` modifies the column type of numerical values to allow up to 16 decimals.

 ## How to apply all changes